Regularized and Smooth Double Core Tensor Factorization for Heterogeneous Data: Experimental Results

+which enforces the similarity across members of $R_4$.
 For this application, in addition to the heterogeneous core $\T{H}$, we focus on employing a user-item smoothing function to solve the cold-start issue.
 We classify users based on the quantiles of the number of their ratings and set $c_{i_n, j_n} =1$ if users belong to same clusters.
 On the other hand, the items are classified based on their release dates and $c_{i_n, j_n} =1$ if they belong to same clusters.

+We split the data into a 60\% training set, a 15\% validation set and a 25\% testing set, randomly.
+The regularization parameters and tensor ranks are determined by a grid search over \eqref{eqn:grid:lambda} and \eqref{eqn:grid:rank} aiming to minimize the RMSE on the validation set.
 Table~\ref{tab:recom} indicates that the proposed S-DCOT has the best performance in terms of RMSE.
 The RMSE of the proposed method is less than that of BPTF and libFM, illustrating that S-DCOT has better performance among the competing tensor factorization methods.